This website provides information for general purposes only.Read our full disclaimer

 You do not need to take a fund manager's word for any of the above.
 Portugal's regulatory framework is built on public transparency, and several of these items can be independently verified.

 CMVM public database.
 Visit the CMVM investor portal at cmvm.pt and search by fund name or registration number.
 The database confirms the fund's status, authorisation date, registered fund manager, and depositary.
-If the fund does not appear, it is either not authorised or not regulated.
+If the fund does not appear, do not rely on the fund's own marketing claim until the manager or lawyer reconciles the discrepancy with official CMVM records.

 Fund manager licence.
 The management company itself — whether structured as an SGOIC (Sociedade Gestora de Organismos de Investimento Coletivo) or SCR (Sociedade de Capital de Risco) — must be licensed by the CMVM.
 This can also be verified through the CMVM database.